Composing Ricoh Z1 Exposures

 Apply Kelvin To All Exposures

 When you created each exposure, the default Kelvin value was set to 5000K.
-Once you have found the right Kelvin value of your scene, change the value for each exposures one by one.
+Once you have found the right Kelvin value of your scene, change each exposures' value one by one.
 Don't forget this step.

 Processing Exposures Within Tourbuzz